Frank Hope-Jones: Radio signals

+Publications

 In 1931, he published Electric Clocks (NAG Press), which offered a comprehensive survey of the field of electrical horology, with some emphasis on the Synchronome system for which Hope-Jones remained a tireless canvasser.
 He reworked and updated the material significantly to produce Electrical Timekeeping (NAG Press) in 1940, which was again revised for a new edition in 1949.
 This remained the key English language publication on electrical horology, until R.H.
 Miles published Synchronome – Masters of Electrical Timekeeping (AHS) in 2011.

+Awards and recognition

 In 1946 he was awarded the Gold Medal of the British Horological Institute.

+Death and personal life

 He died in April 1950 at his home in Richmond, Surrey, at the age of 83.
 He had married Florence M. Gask (née Tippett) in 1917.
 They had a daughter Agnes.